owaspsamm/website/content/en/internal/migration-plan.md

 - [x] **URL parity audit.** Done 2026-05-12.
 21 aliases already in place from the `/resources/` dissolution.
 Two gaps closed (see above).
 No redirect map needed — all cases handled via page-level `aliases:`.
 - [x] **Hugo version pinned.** Both v1 and v2 workflows pin `0.157.0`.
 No action needed (verified 2026-05-12).
 - [x] **Scarf, analytics, cookie consent** all wired up on v2 (2026-04-22).
 Still verify on cut-over day that the pixel fires in the production build and GA is reporting.
-- [x] **Scarf, analytics, cookie consent** all wired up on v2 (2026-04-22).
-Still verify on cut-over day that the pixel fires in the production build and GA is reporting.
 - [ ] **Branch protection** on `main` of `owaspsamm/website` requiring passing CI before merge.
 (Lesson from the 2026-04-14 incident.)
 Put this in place before cut-over so the swap itself is gated.
 - [ ] **Final v2 build reviewed.** Share the Netlify staging URL (served from `gh-pages-v2`, updated automatically on every push to `v2-preview`).
 Two team members click through end-to-end.
 No manual builds needed.